-- Advanced Methods: One advanced methods course (4 units; choose from PH213 Advanced Biostatistics, PH215 Qualitative Methods, or PH2XX Evaluation) - Substantive/elective courses: Seven courses (28 units), five of which must be taken within Public Health.
+- Advanced Methods: One advanced methods course (4 units; choose from PH213 Advanced Biostatistics, PH215 Qualitative Methods, or PH2XX Evaluation).
+Students may petition to take their advanced methods requirement in a department outside of Public Health. - Substantive/elective courses: Seven courses (28 units).
 Relevant Public Health courses that fall under this category include but are not limited to: PH204 Environmental Health, PH205 Health Services Research and Policy, PH216 Health Policy, PH206 Health Communication, PH207 Health Behavior Theory, PH220 Environmental Epi, PH209A/B Grant Writing, and PH290 (revolving topics).
-As the department grows, new course options will be introduced.

-- Additional Advanced Methods courses taken (beyond the one required) will count towards this requirement. - Two of the seven required substantive courses may be taken in departments outside Public Health.
-Credit will not be given for more than 2 courses taken outside of the Public Health department. - O Directed reading courses (i.e., PH294 units) may count for up to 8 substantive course units if the following conditions are met: - 1.
+As the department grows, new course options will be introduced. - o Additional Advanced Methods courses taken (beyond the one required) will count towards this requirement. - O Up to four of the seven required substantive courses may be taken in departments outside Public Health, although the department's preference is that students take as many substantive courses as possible within Public Health.
+Credit will not be given for more than 4 courses taken outside of the Public Health department. - Credit will be given for up to 2 "conjoined" elective courses (i.e., courses that allow both undergraduate and graduate enrollment, and that have different subject prefixes, titles, and/or course numbers but meet together with the same instructor(s) as one class), assuming that the student has enrolled in the graduate-level course number/version of the class.

+- O Directed reading courses (i.e., PH294 units) may count for up to 8 substantive course units if the following conditions are met: - 1.
 The coursework is facilitated by a Public Health faculty member (core or affiliate), - 2.
 A complete syllabus is prepared for the course, for submission to the Graduate Group's Education and Curriculum Committee for approval before the last day of the Add/Drop period of the semester in which the course will be taken, and - 3.
 There is no equivalent formally approved course anticipated to be offered at UC Merced within the student's first 3 years of study. - 4.
-To sign up for independent study credit, students should use the Independent Study form, available at:
+To sign up for independent study credit, students should use the Independent Study form, available at: https://registrar.ucmerced.edu/sites/registrar.ucmerced.edu/files/page/documents/independent\study\ay.pdf).

-https://registrar.ucmerced.edu/sites/registrar.ucmerced.edu/files/page/documents/independent_study_ay.pdf).
 The "Graduate" option should be selected on the form, and PH294 can be indicated on the "other" line under "Specify one course number from the following."
 Instructor permission can be obtained by attaching an approval email to the submission, which should be emailed to registrar@ucmerced.edu, copying the PH Graduate Specialist and ssha.grad@ucmerced.edu. - o PH295 research units may not count towards the 56 required units.
 It is expected that students will conduct research separate from their coursework as part of their doctoral training.